rkborgstrom/galvanize-read/README.md

 ## Sample Data

-Your app should accomodate and make use of all of the sample data, which can be downloaded [here](https://s3-us-west-2.amazonaws.com/assessment-images/galvanize_reads/galvanize_reads_sample_data.csv).
+Your app should accommodate and make use of all of the sample data, which can be downloaded [here](https://s3-us-west-2.amazonaws.com/assessment-images/galvanize_reads/galvanize_reads_sample_data.csv).
 Note that the data is denormalized, and will additionally require some transformation to get into the database.

 ```
 ID,Book Title,Book Genre,Book Description,Book Cover URL,Author 1 First Name,Author 1 Last Name,Author 1 Biography,Author 1 Portrait URL,Author 2 First Name,Author 2 Last Name,Author 2 Biography,Author 2 Portrait URL,Author 3 First Name,Author 3 Last Name,Author 3 Biography,Author 3 Portrait URL